-Every Friday, students participate in the clubs of their choice.
+Every Friday, students participate in several of the social skills clubs that we offer.
 Each club gives them the opportunity to branch out in an area that they are interested in learning more about.
 These clubs encourage teamwork, active participation, social interaction and leadership.

-Student council is the voice of the student body.
-It gives students an opportunity to develop leadership skills by organizing and carrying out school activities and service projects.
+Student Council is the voice of the student body.
+It gives all students an opportunity to develop leadership skills by organizing and carrying out school activities and service projects.
 Student Council seeks to foster and strengthen school spirit and pride.

-The Arts Club encompasses our fine arts programs which include music, art and drama.
+The Arts Club encompasses our fine arts program which includes music, art and drama.
 Students are given opportunities to sing, play instruments, draw, paint, work on original scripts, act, and work on creating props and stage management.

 The A-Team Club is teambuilding with teens.
 Students work on building leadership, decision-making and self-esteem skills through activities and creative games.

 Author's Club allows students to explore their creative voice through a variety of outlets including poetry, storytelling, comic strips, journaling, and other projects.
 Students are encouraged to expand their boundaries and engage socially through the sharing and collaboration of their original works.

 In Debate Club students work together to learn basic debating skills including researching and writing casework on certain topics.
 Debate Club provides practice in developing sound and logical arguments, encourages students to practice speaking in public, show initiative and leadership, and will expand the mind and increase understanding of important issues.

 Robotics club has three different categories for learning:

 (1.)
 It teaches programming, using the software tool Scratch.
 This programming language is similar to Lego blocks, in that code statements are attached together.

 Scratch allows the user to create an interactive graphical display.
 Games and stories can be created.